UKHSA-Internal/coronavirus-hospital-onset-dashboard/content/accessibility.md

 Some elements of the [Dashboard page](#!/) lack contrast with the background, for example:

 + on the graph keys, when the user selects them to remove the data from the graph.
-The graphs are created by a third party, so unfortunately we cannot fix this.
+The graphs are created by a third party (Plotly), so unfortunately we cannot fix this.
 + on the camera icon, when the graph is hovered over.
 The graphs are created by a third party, so unfortunately we cannot fix this.

 #### Keyboard accessibility